 Offshore oil and gas research in Newfoundland and Labrador

-This work is in collaboration with the Alder Institute, a nonprofit organization in Newfoundland whose primary objective is to translate science into public knowledge.
+Some of this work is in collaboration with the Alder Institute, a nonprofit organization in Newfoundland whose primary objective is to translate science into public knowledge.

 Selected student oil and gas related projects: